Nitrate in Drinking Water

 - Helping public water systems prevent and respond to nitrate issues

 - Requiring public water systems to protect water sources from contamination and providing technical assistance and grants to help do so (Source Water Protection)

 - Establishing and enforcing Laws and Rules for proper Construction of Wells and Borings and Sealing of Wells and Borings

 - Providing guidance for private well owners on Water Quality/Well Testing/Well Disinfection

 MDA monitors and helps reduce nitrate from agricultural sources.
-Major efforts include private well Water Testing for Nitrate, Township Testing Program, Characterizing Nitrates in Private Drinking Water Wells, and the Nitrogen Fertilizer Management Plan.
+Major efforts include private well Water Testing for Nitrate, Township Testing Program, Characterizing Nitrate in Private Drinking Water Wells, and the Minnesota Nitrogen Fertilizer Management Plan.

 Local government, including counties and Soil and Water Conservation Districts, help people manage nitrate from lawns, agriculture, and other sources.

 MPCA released the Groundwater Protection Recommendations Report (PDF) in 2016 that outlines ways to reduce nitrate and other contaminants in our water.